You will come across a lot of questions, you need to follow a robust mobile app development lifecycle to understand how to create an app such as:

-- What aspects we must know before building a mobile app?
+- What aspects we must know before creating a mobile app?

 - What mobile app development methodology we must follow?

-- How to build an app from scratch?
+- How to create an android app successfully from scratch?

-- How much time it may take to build an app?
+- How much time it may take to develop an app?

 These are some fundamental questions, that usually crop up while discussing a potential mobile application.
 We will try our best to provide you best answers and justifications for the same.